ashvir99260/smart-contract-farming/contracts/demo-flow.md

 1. Background + plus problem we're trying to solve and why
-2. Contracts are setup ahead of time, injected with a script
+2. Contracts are setup ahead of time, injected with a script.
+Two sets of contracts, one for buyer<> FPO and the other for FPO<>Farmer Physical contracts stored encrypted on IPFS using lighthouse, referenced in abbove contracts Contract NFT minted with IPFS uri
+All smart contracts on Polygon
+Attempted push notifications to notify when payments are released (but not workng)

 3. In the final product, contracts will be created from a UI that might look like this:

     < show the contract creation UI >